The best real tools for kids

 When I started my hunt for affordable real tools for kids I stumbled at the first (most obvious) hurdle…anything designed for kids is triple the price!

-So, I want to share with you some of the things I learnt while putting together the perfect toolset for kids…
+So, I want to share with you some of the things I learnt while putting together the perfect and affordable toolset for kids…

 Why real tools for kids are great investments